SaltyGoo/saltygoo.github.io/class/sp_wailer.md

 <ins>Starting Skill</ins><br>
 **Death**, and roll a D4 or choose one of 1. **Destitute Aristocrat** (you have a pedigree!), 2. **Ex-Spouse** of a (roll on the [d200 medieval career](https://tenfootpolemic.blogspot.com/2014/01/200-failed-medieval-careers.html) table), 3. **Local Gossip**, or 4. **Religious Rites**.

-##### _A skill is a knowledge stored in your psyche.
+##### _A skill is an experience stored in your psyche.
 All rolls that can be related to a skill you have become easier._

+---

 For every Wailer template you have, you gain a new **Wail** and can target an additional creature with them.